 Cookie security

-If your application is using cookies, make sure that anti-forgery headers are included and that cookie is secure.
-This applies only to MVC apps that have server side rendering.
+If your application is using cookies, make sure that anti-forgery headers are included and that cookie is secure to prevent malicious attacks.
+This applies only to MVC apps that have server-side rendering.
 It blocks submitting the form from a different domain.

 To add anti-forgery headers you can use the following sample: